-The 4th edition of the State of DevOps survey is out.
-InfoQ talked to the survey's co-author Gene Kim to understand what are the goals for this edition, how the data is analysed and what have we learned so far from past surveys.
+The 2015 State of DevOps survey is out.
+Survey's co-author Gene Kim explains what are the goals for this edition, how the data is analysed and what have we learned so far from past surveys.

 Delivering the right products fast can be challenging, certainly when there are many unknowns along the way.
 If you want to build products fast you need to be able to learn fast and efficiently.